onnx/onnx-mlir/docs/mnist_example/README.md

   // Create a tensor using omTensorCreateWithOwnership (returns a pointer to the OMTensor).
   // When the parameter, owning is set to "true", the OMTensor will free the data
   // pointer (img_data) upon destruction.
-If owning is set to false, the data pointer will not be
+If owning is set to false, the data pointer will
-  // freed upon destruction.
+  // not be freed upon destruction.
   OMTensor *tensor = omTensorCreate(img_data, shape, rank, ONNX_TYPE_FLOAT, /*owning=*/true);

-  // Create a tensor list using omTensorListCreate (returns a pointer to the OMTensorList).
+  // Create a tensor list using omTensorListCreate (returns a pointer to the OMTensorList). inputTensors[0] = tensor;
-  // The OMTensorList will free the tensor array
-  // upon destruction.

-  inputTensors[0] = tensor;
   OMTensorList *tensorListIn = omTensorListCreate(inputTensors, inputNum);